“Computers are useless. They can only give you answers.” – Pablo Picasso.

 |Return a value from Function||Function GetTotal() As Long

 |Return an object from a function||Function GetCollection() As Collection

 (available to entire project)

-The VBA Sub is a essential component of the VBA langauge.
-You can also create Functions which are very similar to Subs.
+The VBA Sub is an essential component of the VBA language.
+You can also create functions which are very similar to subs.
 They are both procedures where you write your code.
 However, there are differences and these are important to understand.
-In this post I am going to look at Subs and Functions in detail and answer the vital questions including
+In this post I am going to look at subs and functions in detail and answer the vital questions including:

-- When to use a Sub and when to use a Function?
+- When do I use a sub and when do I use a function?

 - How do you run them?